-According to Ohio law, records in the care and custody of the Ohio Court of Claims are readily available for inspection and copying.
+Records kept by the Ohio Court of Claims are available for inspection and copying.
 Here's how to request public records:

 - Be clear when identifying the requested records.
 If the request is not clear, we will contact you for clarification.

-- Requests for copies of transcripts and/or depositions should be directed to the court reporter--unless you can furnish satisfactory proof that you are not a party to the related action.
-Or, you may inspect a transcript or deposition during regular business hours at our office.
+- Requests for copies of case transcripts and/or depositions should be directed to the court reporter rather than to the court--unless you can furnish satisfactory proof that you are not a party to the related action.
+Or, you may inspect a case transcript or deposition during regular business hours at our office.

 Policies and Practices for Responding to Public Records Requests

-- Copies of public records are made available promptly and within a reasonable time period.
-However, it's important to consider the volume of records requested, the location where the records are stored, and the need to legally review any of the requested records.
+- Copies of public records are made available within a reasonable period of time.
+However, reasonable response time can depend on the volume of records requested, the location where the records are stored, and the need to legally review or redact any of the requested records.

 - Whenever feasible, routine requests to inspect public records in the care and custody of this office will be satisfied immediately.
 This includes, but is not limited to, requests for access to the following